 If you do not receive information or have questions, please call the Insurance Office directly at 215.746.3535.

 What You Need to Get Started

 - Certification of Rabies Vaccinations: You must be inoculated against rabies.
-Please complete and return the Certification of Rabies Vaccination Form by August 1.
+Once we post the 2014 certification of rabies vaccination form, please complete and return by August 1.
 This is extremely important as southeastern Pennsylvania is an endemic area of racoon rabies which is beginning to spill over into the dog, cat, horse, and cow population.